Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 )
 ```

-Here I use my [point-free][] library, specifically designed to facilitate such thinking. ...
+Here I use my [point-free][] library, specifically designed to facilitate such thinking.
+Its premise is extremely simple: provide same combinators as async.js in a [curried][currying] form.
+This makes sense 'cause partial application is awkward in JavaScript while reverse of it is just a call.
+But the ...

 ```
 serial
 ... -> getA -> getB -> setSum -> ...

+async.js vs point-free combinators: async.js adds closures

 combinators
          serial